boazsegev/facil.io/README.md

-# Server Writing Tools in C

-Writing servers in C is repetitive and often involves copying a the code from [Beej's guide](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) and making a mess of things along the way.

-Here you will find tools to write HTTP, Websockets and custom network applications with ease and speed, using a comfortable framework for writing network services in C.
+# facil.io

+[facil.io](http://facil.io) is a dedicated Linux / BSD (and macOS) network services library that's based on [Beej's guide](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) and [The C10K problem paper](http://www.kegel.com/c10k.html).

+[facil.io](http://facil.io) provides a TCP/IP oriented solution for common network service tasks such as HTTP / Websocket servers, web applications and high performance backend servers.

+[facil.io](http://facil.io) prefers a TCP/IP specialized solution over a generic one (although the source code can be easily applied for UDP and other approaches).

-All the libraries here are provided as source code.
-Many of the libraries can be used as stand-alone modules.
-The more complex libraries (i.e. `lib-server` and it's extensions) require the smaller libraries (i.e. the thread-pool library `libasync`, the socket library `libsock` and the reactor core `libreact`).
+[facil.io](http://facil.io) includes a number of libraries that work together for a common goal.
+Some of the libraries (i.e. the thread-pool library `libasync`, the socket library `libsock` and the reactor core `libreact`) can be used independently while others are designed to work together using a modular approach.

 I got to use this library (including the HTTP server) on Linux, Mac OS X and FreeBSD (I had to edit the `makefile` for each environment).
 This library is used to implement the [Ruby Iodine server](https://github.com/boazsegev/iodine).

 **Writing HTTP and Websocket services in C?
 Easy!**

-Websockets and HTTP are super common, so `libserver` comes with HTTP and Websocket extensions, allowing us to easily write HTTP and Websocket services.
+Websockets and HTTP are super common, so `libserver` comes with HTTP and Websocket extensions, allowing us to easily write HTTP/1.1 and Websocket services.

 The framework's code is heavily documented using comments.
 You can use Doxygen to create automated documentation for the API.